 - Be a Heart Valve Voice Healthcare Professional Advocate

-As an Advocate, you would receive a monthly email newslettere, providing information about our work, upcoming events and volunteer opportunities, and news from the sector.
-If you are interested in becoming a Heart Valve Voice Advocate, please email email@example.com and we will be in touch.
+As an Advocate, you would receive a monthly email newsletter, providing information about our work, upcoming events and volunteer opportunities, and news from the sector.
+If you are interested in becoming a Heart Valve Voice Advocate, please email firstname.lastname@example.org and we will be in touch.